theCrius/v-rising/readme.md

 ## Start it

+Clone this repo with `git clone https://github.com/theCrius/v-rising.git`.
+This will generate a directory called `v-rising`.

-From the `vrising-server` directory:
+From the `v-rising` directory:

 `docker-compose up --build -d`

 ## Stop it

-From the `vrising-server` directory:
+From the `v-rising` directory:

 `docker-compose down`

 ## Update V Rising

-From the `vrising-server` directory:
+From the `v-rising` directory:

 First `docker-compose build --build-arg STEAM_EPOCH=$(date +%s) && docker-compose down && docker-compose up -d`